 Before coming to Finland, we were not sure of what we would find in the supermarkets.
 We knew we would probably find everything, but with the cold weather, I thought it could be more frozen or even tasteless products depending on the season!

 When I lived in Dubai, the veggies and fruits did not have much taste.
 Probably because they were harvested early to be exported.
 I imagined it could be the same here.

-It turns out that things are much better here!
-The markets are full of fresh products and although we have bought some things that were not that good, the quality of the majority is the opposite and they are very tasty!
-Despite, the climate here is not the best to cultivate many things, they still have agriculture here.
-Many items are grown in greenhouses and with that, they can support the sale of domestic products.
+Yet, it turns out that things are different here and to the best!
+The markets are full of fresh products.
+Although we have bought some things that were not that tasty, the quality of the majority is the opposite.
+Despite the climate which is not the best to cultivate a variety of things, they have agriculture here.
+Many items are grown in greenhouses and they manage to support the sale of domestic products.

 In Finland, they pack each cucumber individually!

 Unfortunately, I don`t have pictures of everything but we do have many things available!
 This is only one of the markets we have here as well.
 In fact, it’s the cheapest one.
 We have others that you may fiand other varieties of products.
 By the way, I always try to prioritize Finnish products.
 Because, despite there is a rigid control about pesticides in the European Union, Finland is considered one of the countries with the lowest consumption rate.

 Meanwhile, as we are not able to have everything organic at home, we try to handle it with what we have and consuming it the best way we can!